eels/tailwind-compose/README.md

 ## Using `attrs`

-Occasionally you may know ahead of time if your component will always use the same static prop values, such as an input element having a set `type` property.
-By using the `attrs` method you can implicitly set any static prop values that should be passed down to every instance of your component.
+Occasionally, you may know ahead of time if your component will always use the same static prop values, such as an input element having a set `type` property.
+By using the `attrs` method, you can implicitly set any static prop values that should be passed down to every instance of your component.

 ```jsx
 const TextField = compose.input.attrs({ type: 'text' })(() => [ ... ]);